xsscx/srd/README.md

 # Apple Security Research Device (SRD) Repo by SRD0009

+* To ALL - Open a PR or Issue with Suggestions - Collaborative Research - All Code and Questions are Welcome
+*
-This is the (limited, new) Code Collection for Public Domain that is run on an Apple Security Research Device, the Apple SRD.
+This is the Public Domain & Collaboration Research Code Collection that is run on an Apple Security Research Device, the Apple SRD.
 The Target iOS ranges are 14Beta7 -> 15Beta2.
 The Target Platform is iPhone 11.

+* Industry Participation Requested, See URL https://srd.cx/industry-participation/

 * Updated July 4, 2021: Note that Issue #1 is Open and I failed to include the entitlements.plist due to operator error...
 Updates pending for the coming week.
 I added a generic.plist as placeholder

-* To ALL - Open a PR or Issue with Suggestions - Collaborative Research - All Code and Questions are Welcome

-* Industry Participation Requested, See URL https://srd.cx/industry-participation/

 This Repo is Public Domain, but the main Focus is Onboarding the 2021 SRD Cohort with a Working Cryptex and Code Examples.